pjaskulski/scans_transcripts/README.md

 ![Screen](/doc/entity_names_on_scan_2.jpg)

-In some scans, manual reading of text can be facilitated by image filters, the following filters are available: negative and contrast (the screenshot below shows the negative filter used).
+In some scans, manual reading of text can be facilitated by image filters, the following filters are available: negative and contrast (the screenshot below shows the negative filter used):

 ![Screen](/doc/screen_scan_transcript_filtr.jpg)